srj753/StitchFlow/docs/PROGRESS.md

 ## 🐛 Known Issues

-- **AI Pattern Extraction (PDF & Image):** Currently **NON-FUNCTIONAL**.
-The Groq Vision models are unstable or decommissioned (`llama-3.2-11b-vision-preview`), causing failures in both PDF (native) and Image extraction workflows.
-The UI and logic (multi-image support, transcription pipeline) are fully implemented but blocked by API availability.
+- **AI Pattern Extraction (PDF & Image):** ⚠️ **ENHANCED & PARTIALLY FUNCTIONAL**.
+The Groq Vision model (`llama-3.2-90b-vision-preview`) may be unstable.
+Text-based parsing with `llama-3.1-70b-versatile` is fully functional.
+Enhanced with detailed system instructions (adapted from StitchFlow AI Studio) and improved JSON parsing.
+The UI and logic (multi-image support, transcription pipeline) are fully implemented. **Status:** Users should test with their Groq API keys.
+Falls back to regex extraction if AI fails.
 - **Web App Interactivity:** Some web-specific issues remain, prioritized for mobile-first development
 - **Voice Commands:** ✅ Part A implemented but requires **development build** (not available in Expo Go).
 The feature gracefully degrades in Expo Go without crashing the app. **Part B is paused** until development build environment is available.